FACTBOX-British PM Cameron's key battles in Brussels

 Cameron has secured a repeat of an EU assurance that treaty commitments to an "ever closer union" of the peoples of Europe are not "equivalent to the objective of political integration".

-But in a nod to federalists, including Belgium and France, the amended draft says that, nonetheless, political integration "enjoys wide support in the Union".
+But in a nod to federalists, including Belgium and France, the later drafts say that, nonetheless, political integration "enjoys wide support in the Union".
 In assuring Britain that EU states retain sole responsibility for their national security, it adds: "The benefits of collective action on issues that affect the security of all member states is recognised."

 Conscious of federalist feelings in the European Parliament, which must pass some legislation to implement the deal, drafters are also looking at further clarifying the language to limit how far other states try to emulate Britain's semi-detached status.
 The text already stresses that all those not in the euro zone, apart from Britain and Denmark, are obliged to join eventually.